iiasa/ixmp/doc/source/reporting.rst

 .. warning::

-   :mod:`ixmp.reporting` is **experimental** in ixmp 0.2.
+   :mod:`ixmp.reporting` is **experimental** in ixmp 0.2, and only supports Python 3.
 The API and functionality may change without advance notice or a deprecation period in subsequent releases.

 .. automethod:: ixmp.reporting.configure